Boy found alive after falling through drainage pipe in Los Angeles

-A 13-year-old boy has been found alive less than 24 hours after falling through a wooden plank and being washed away into a network of drainage pipes that empties into the Los Angeles River, the Los Angeles Fire Department said.
+A 13-year-old boy has been found alive about 12 hours after falling through a wooden plank and being washed away into a network of drainage pipes in Los Angeles, the Los Angeles Fire Department said.

-The boy, identified as Jesse Hernandez, is talking, the fire department said.
+The boy, identified as Jesse Hernandez, is "alert and talking," the fire department said.

-"LAFD is working closely with the Bureau of Engineering, Bureau of Sanitation and Bureau of Contract Administration to bring in specialized 'closed circuit' cameras to further the search," the fire department said Sunday in a statement just after 10 p.m. local time.

-"All possible City resources are being utilized in the search for Jesse.
-Our thoughts remain with Jesse and the extended Hernandez family," the statement added.
+Jesse was found early this morning after being trapped in the pipe system overnight Sunday.

-KABC reported the family was picnicking in Griffith Park as part of its annual Easter tradition before the boy went missing.
+ABC station KABC in Los Angeles reported that Jesse's family was picnicking in Griffith Park as part of its annual Easter tradition before the boy went missing.
+The fire department told KABC that Jesse and his friends had climbed over a chain-link fence near Griffith Park and entered an abandoned maintenance shed.
+Jesse then fell after a wooden plank he was standing on gave way.

+The pipes, which run parallel the Los Angeles River and cross under freeways, are 4 feet in diameter, the fire department said.

+The pipes are filled with 2 feet or more of liquid that moves at 15 mph, the fire department said.

 ABC News' Frank Elaridi contributed to this report.